 When and How to Run a Business Credit Check

 Extending credit to customers and business partners can be a great way to attract new business and establish trust but can also be highly risky without performing proper business credit checks beforehand.
-Given that dealing with bad-debt write offs, late payments, and invoice disputes is time consuming and expensive, most businesses rely on credit profiles to provide the information they need to decide whether or not to grant credit.
+Given that dealing with bad-debt write-offs, late payments, and invoice disputes are time-consuming and expensive, most businesses rely on credit profiles to provide the information they need to decide whether or not to grant credit.

 Monitoring the credit activity of customers, partners and suppliers can also alert you to other potential risks that can impact your business.
 For example, having advance knowledge that a partner is in financial distress or an important supplier is about to go bankrupt enables you to pursue remedies to protect yourself, such as engaging other partners or pursuing alternate suppliers.

 Monitor Your Own Business Credit Profile Too

 Monitoring your own business credit profile can be as important as monitoring those of your customers, partners, and suppliers.
 Your business credit score will have an impact on other companies and institutions' decisions about their business relationship with your business.
 For example:

 - Banks or other financial institution are notably reluctant to extend financing to businesses with sub-par credit scores.
 If financing is granted they may demand a higher than normal rate of interest.
 Similarly, potential investors are less likely to provide equity financing to businesses in credit distress.